joemecha/rails-engine/README.md

       - delete an item
       - get the merchant data for a given item ID
   * Expose non-RESTful API endpoints for:
-    * find one MERCHANT based on search criteria AND find all ITEMS based on search criteria
+      - Find one MERCHANT based on partial name match
+      - Find all ITEMS based on partial name match

   * Business Intelligence (ActiveRecord Queries)
-     * find a quantity of merchants sorted by descending revenue
+      - Find a quantity of merchants sorted by descending revenue
-     * find the revenue for a single merchant by id
+      - Find the revenue for a single merchant by id
-     * find a quantity of items sorted by descending revenue
+      - Find a quantity of items sorted by descending revenue